EinsteinToolkit/et2021uiuc/_lectures/10-SteveBrandt/index.md

 {% include lecture.md abstract=abstract %}

 Please refer to the [instructions]({{base}}/instructions.html) page for login instructions into the tutorial server.

+Note: the current recording is from the [2020 worshop](https://www.cct.lsu.edu/Einsteintoolkitworkshop) at LSU.

 [Edit on GitHub](https://github.com/EinsteinToolkit/et2021uiuc/edit/master/{{page.path}})